-- Legality of marketing activities
+- The legality of marketing activities

 One glaringly missing section is a discussion of sales.
-Most certified personal training certs cover the sales process at least in passing.
+Most certified personal training certs cover the sales process, at least in passing.

-Selling personal training is a key skill for virtually any personal training business or employment scenario.
+Learning how to sell personal training is a key skill for virtually any personal training business or employment scenario.

-You must convince someone to part with their hard earned dollars and spend their precious time with you multiple times per week – that’s no small task!
+You must convince someone to part with their hard-earned dollars and spend their precious time with you multiple times per week – that’s no small task!

 The lack of sales skills in the ACE CPT is a serious flaw in the curriculum.